HL7/fhir-ips/source/pages/terminology.md

 #### Code Systems

-**Code systems published in this IG** - Includes US Core defined code systems and externally defined code systems
+These code systems have been defined for this implementation guide:
 {% include list-simple-codesystems.xhtml %}